sicoyle/ghc-data-annotation-workshop/annotationSteps.md

 9. Continue steps 1-7 for every 10 frames of the video annotated each person in the frame.

 ## Steps to follow once frames have been annotated

+The following steps are meant to demonstrate to workshop attendees that data annotations go beyond a one-person effort.
+Data annotation efforts may be reviewed by other team members, and even exported upon completion.

 1. Click `Tasks`.
     ![Tasks](./assets/screenshots/tasks.jpg)
 2. Open the `Annotate workshop footage` task.
     ![Open task](./assets/screenshots/openTask.jpg)
 3. Update the `Job Stage` to `validation`.
    ![Validation](./assets/screenshots/validation.jpg)
+> Note: This is an important step when participating in data annotations within a team environment.
+> Updating the stage from `annotation` to `validation` signals to others that the current annotations are ready for others to review.
+> Once they have been reviewed and adjusted as necessary, then the annotations may be marked `accepted`.
 4. Click `Tasks` again.
     ![Tasks](./assets/screenshots/tasks.jpg)
 5. Click on the three dots at the bottom right of the workshop task,